Prescribing practicalities

 • If second-line add-on treatments tried are unsuccessful, consider one of the following third-line add-on treatment options: phenobarbital, phenytoin, tiagabine, or vigabatrin.
 If the first choice is unsuccessful, consider the other third-line add-on options.

-• It is important to use the regimen that provides the best balance in terms of effectiveness and tolerability of side effects3
+• It is important to use the regimen that provides the best balance in terms of effectiveness and tolerability of adverse events4

-• The benefits of rationalising medications (using a single medicine if possible and what to consider if this monotherapy is unsuccessful) should be discussed with the patient (and their families and carers if appropriate) to ensure the patient is not taking more medicines than is necessary, to reduce the impact of side effects3
+• The benefits of rationalising medications (using a single medicine if possible and what to consider if this monotherapy is unsuccessful) should be discussed with the patient (and their families and carers if appropriate) to ensure the patient is not taking more medicines than is necessary, to reduce the impact of adverse events4

-• Because of the possible interactions between ASMs, add-on therapies should be carefully titrated and patients should be monitored for adverse effects and their medicines reviewed frequently3
+• Because of the possible interactions between ASMs, add-on therapies should be carefully titrated and patients should be monitored for adverse events and their medicines reviewed frequently4

 Footnotes: